 Much of the B65 work has been incorporated into safety standards that are now published documents by ISO TC 130.
 B65 members continue to provide input into work being done at the ISO level, thereby ensuring the US viewpoints are taken into consideration.
 For ISO standards related to safety in graphic technology, B65 augments the work of the US TAG to ISO TC 130.
 In addition, B65 determines how best to adopt the work of ISO TC 130 as national standards, whether it be an identical national adoption or an adoption with modifications.

-The B65 Committee develops ANSI safety standards for:
+The B65 Committee develops safety-related American National Standards for:

 These standards address: